DataDog/integrations-extras/upstash/README.md

 ### Installation

 Visit [Upstash][4] to sign up for free.
 Once registered, visit the [Upstash integration tile][5] in Datadog and install the integration.
 Once installed, navigate to the **Configure** tab and click **Connect Accounts**.
-This will guide you through the Datadog OAuth flow to grant Upstash access to your database metrics.
+This guides you through the Datadog OAuth flow to grant Upstash access to your database metrics.

 ### Uninstallation